benjaminrosenbaum/choicescript_tools/README.md

 These tools require Ruby to be installed on your machine.
 You can run them from the command line ("shell" in Unix, "Terminal" on a Mac), usually from the directory where your .txt story files live.

+* likely.rb - show useful information about enumerated variables
 * unbalanced.rb - print a proofreading report of unmatched brackets, bare variables, and broken ellipses.
 * playthroughs.rb - run multiple randomtests, capturing the output and buildiung a file of stats which you can parse to find interesting examples of playthroughs to read from start to finish.
+* flowchart.rb - use Graphviz to display a flowchart of your story's paths
 * stat_code_gen.rb - generate ChoiceScript to find out the PC's best and worst stats at a given point in time.
 * gr.sh - grep a large section of your code and call out the matching line